|© Greig Roselli|

 "There could be no greater misunderstanding of judgments of taste than to declare them simply universal and necessary."

 Jean-François Lyotard, Analytic of the Sublime

 Taste is a feeling of a possible harmony, not a regulative idea.
 Judgment guides taste rather than laying down normativity.
-When I make a judgment of taste about an aesthetic object, it's not a legislative judgment that lays down a law, but rather, for Lyotard, Kant is telling us that taste is governed by a lawfulness without law, where the harmony of the faculties present me with possibilities of judgment.
+When I make a judgment of taste about a beautiful object, it's not a legislative judgment that lays down the law, but rather, for Lyotard, Kant is telling us that taste is governed by a lawfulness without law, where the harmony of the faculties presents me with possibilities of judgment.
 Reflection finds a home for concepts that are not regulated by reason.
 If I were to say I could prove the communicability of taste, I would be wrong.
 Aesthetic judgments are not provable through a determinate form of logic.
 Reflection's logic is domiciliation and an anamnesis of cognizing objects.

 Kant finds a home for reflection in free play itself.
 To reflect is to discover, to search for, to quicken the senses, to think without total dependence on a totalizing logic.
 To reflect gives art muscle.
 Reflection is the postmodern way of thinking itself out of Kant's hegemonic concept.

 The irony of reflection is that Kant thought it would unify his theory when in fact it has severed itself from the transcendental project.
 Reflection is Kant's legacy to postmodern thought.
 Reflection makes Kant postmodern.
 It's the first step in an epistemology that doesn't privilege the universal but pays attention to reflection's capacity to think without universals as a given.
 Universals are possibilities.
 Not laws.

 Reflection is to art what the abstract is to painting.